jomyg/jenkins-ansible-docker-git-project/README.md

 > Add the ansible vault password with jenkins to access the playbook
 > Disable the host ssh key check too.
 > Save the settings

+Jenkins manual Build

+Once the Job is created, click on "Build now" and check the Console Output and verify everything is fine.
+For this, add the Jenkins Payload URL in GitHub repository's Webhook,

 > Go back to Jenkins dashboard and select the job and build now to deploy.

 ## Jenkins output